Nacnano/my-chula-courses/2110413-comp-security/activity01/answer.md

 ---

 ### ## Question 6: Secure Password Storage Design 🛡️

-Here is a secure strategy for storing passwords in a database.

 - **Use a Proper Hash Function**: Always use a modern, slow algorithm designed for passwords, such as **bcrypt**, scrypt, or Argon2.
 Avoid MD5 and SHA-1.
 - **Use Salting**: A unique, random salt must be generated for each password and stored with the hash.
 This is a core feature of bcrypt and defends against rainbow table attacks.